JCMullis1/JCMullis1/README.md

   Other than coding, my skillset includes making music, designing pixel art sprites, public speaking/communication,
 - and problem solving, I have a knack for needing stack-overflow way less than most developers do and providing useful insight into issues, coding, or otherwise.
-  My roadmap until I graduate in 2023 is to learn these things below,
-- C++, C, SQL and PostgreSQL, NodeJS, React, machine learning, data science, and cybersecurity.

 Some aspirations of mine are as follows,
 - to get a job as a software engineer not just a web dev, (although I'll gladly work as a web dev),